About RESOLUTION 26: Rachel Elderkin, Taylor Lauren Hughes and Wayward Thread

 Original Performers: Sara Augieras and Maya Orchin

-A contemporary modern dance piece and creative experiment inspired by the butterfly effect—the idea that small, subtle shifts can lead to significant outcomes.
+Before the After is a contemporary modern dance piece inspired by the butterfly effect—the idea that small shifts can spark significant outcomes.

 About Taylor Lauren Hughes